Edward J. Lehner

-Edward J. Lehner is the president and chief executive officer of Ryerson, a global metals supplier and processor with operations in the United States, Canada, Mexico and China.
-Edward was appointed to his position in June 2015 after serving as Ryerson’s chief financial officer since 2012.
+Edward J. Lehner is president and chief executive officer (CEO) of Ryerson, a global metals supplier and processor with operations in the United States, Canada, Mexico and China.
+Eddie began serving as Ryerson’s CEO in June 2015 after having served as Ryerson’s executive vice president and chief financial officer since 2012.

-Prior to joining Ryerson, Edward was chief financial officer, chief administrative officer and board director of PSC Metals, Inc., a diversified metals company, and before that, as the chief financial officer of SeverCorr, LLC., a primary steel manufacturing company headquartered in the southern United States.
+Prior to joining Ryerson, Eddie served as the chief financial officer of PSC Metals, Inc., a diversified metals company, and before that, as the chief financial officer of SeverCorr, LLC., a primary steel manufacturing company headquartered in the southern United States.

-Edward’s career also includes several senior financial and general management roles for Nucor, Birmingham Steel, Inc., Laurel Steel, SeverCorr and Greenseed Holdings, LLC.
+Eddie’s career also includes senior general management, operational, financial, accounting, tax and consulting roles for Nucor, Birmingham Steel, Inc., Laurel Steel and Deloitte & Touche.

 Eddie has served on the Board of Directors of Modumetal Inc., and The Mississippi State Workforce Investment Board, and he is a member of the Association of Corporate Growth (ACG), The Turnaround Management Association (TMA) and Financial Executives International (FEI).

-He holds a Bachelor of Business Administration from the University of Cincinnati and is also a Certified Public Accountant.
+He holds a Bachelor of Business Administration from the University of Cincinnati and is also a Certified Public Accountant (C.P.A.)

 Chief Financial Officer

-Erich S. Schnaufer joined Ryerson in 2005 as Director of Financial Reporting in Chicago.
-He was promoted to Controller and Chief Accounting Officer in 2007 and is responsible for accounting, tax and financial reporting.
-Mr. Schnaufer has nearly 25 years of financial and accounting experience to his role as Ryerson’s chief financial officer.
-Prior to joining Ryerson, Mr. Schnaufer held senior financial and accounting management roles at several publicly held companies, including Alternative Resources Corporation and Midway Games.
-He began his career with Arthur Andersen in their Chicago audit practice and is also a Certified Public Accountant.
+Erich S. Schnaufer joined Ryerson in 2005 as director of financial reporting.
+He was promoted to controller and chief accounting officer in 2007 and was responsible for accounting, tax and financial reporting.
+Erich has nearly 25 years of financial and accounting experience to his role as Ryerson’s chief financial officer.
+Prior to joining Ryerson, Erich held senior financial and accounting management roles at several publicly held companies, including Alternative Resources Corporation and Midway Games.
+He began his career with Arthur Andersen in their Chicago audit practice and is also a Certified Public Accountant (C.P.A.).